-Do you wake up with headaches or jaw pain?
+Do you wake up with headaches or jaw pain in the morning?

+Maitland Ave Smile Co. can help prevent teeth grinding and repair broken or worn down teeth caused by bruxism.
 Teeth grinding, also known as bruxism, is a common dental concern that affects the health and function of the jaw.
 Bruxism commonly occurs during sleep and can be misdiagnosed.
-Treating bruxism can prevent damage to your teeth and jaw allowing for a more healthy and comfortable bite.
+Treating bruxism in its early stages can prevent damage to your teeth and jaw allowing for a more healthy and comfortable bite.
 Bruxism is a habit that can damage the health of your teeth, jaw, and gums.
-Smile Artists can help prevent teeth grinding and repair broken or worn down teeth caused by bruxism.

 Drs.
-Williams, Solberg, and Miller provide comprehensive diagnosis and treatment for bruxism and secondary conditions caused by habitual grinding.
-Using comprehensive cosmetic and restorative treatments, we are able to repair worn or broken teeth and prevent further damage.
-Dental crowns, porcelain veneers or dental bonding may be used in combination with a sleep appliance to restore the function and aesthetic a smile has worn down due to bruxism.
-During your routine dental exam, your Smile Artists dentist will analyze your teeth which may help them diagnose teeth grinding.
+Solberg and Miller provide comprehensive diagnosis and treatment for bruxism as well as the secondary conditions caused by habitual grinding.
+Using comprehensive cosmetic and restorative dental treatments, we are able to repair worn or broken teeth and prevent further damage.

 Do I have bruxism?

 Patients with bruxism often wake with headaches in the morning and experience painful muscle and jaw tension.
-Teeth grinding can cause breaks, chips or excessively worn teeth.
-If you grind your teeth your dentist may be able to tell just with a visual exam.
-Molars tend to wear down first, but other teeth may show signs of excessive stress.
+Teeth grinding can cause breaks, chips, or excessively worn teeth.
+If you grind your teeth, your dentist may be able to tell just with a visual exam.
+Molars tend to wear down first, but other teeth may show signs of excessive stress as well.

 How can I stop grinding my teeth in my sleep?